 6. Turbo-charging internal communications

-For smaller companies (similar to Phil LeNir’s) which lack the budget to send their valued employees to high-priced educational offerings, P2P offers top notch content at a fraction of the price.
-Even smaller companies (or larger companies with budget restraints!) can offer their employees high quality development opportunities through the use of P2P.
+For smaller companies (similar to Phil LeNir’s) which lack the budget to send their valued employees to high-priced educational offerings, Peer-to-Peer Networking offers top notch content at a fraction of the price.
+Even smaller companies (or larger companies with budget restraints!) can offer their employees high quality development opportunities through the use of Peer-to-Peer Networking modules.

-A broader spectrum of stakeholders can also be reached through P2P as well.
+A broader spectrum of stakeholders can be reached through Peer-to-Peer Networking.
 Workshops on innovation are often restricted to a small percentage of the workforce.
-The number of people who are included in a skill development program which fosters innovation can be exponentially increased through the use of P2P.
-As a result, those individuals (not just their managers) who play key roles to any innovation effort can participate in an innovation-centered P2P process.
+The number of people who are included in a skill development program which fosters innovation can be exponentially increased through the use of Peer-to-Peer Networking modules.
+As a result, those individuals (not just their managers) who play key roles to any innovation effort can participate in an innovation-centered Peer-to-Peer process.

 Does your company have a competency model which defines the skills and knowledge that are required to perform jobs at various levels throughout the organization?

 Is it your job to help employees understand these competencies and support them both in their job performance and their assessment of others?

 Peer-to-Peer Networking modules help employees to better understand the skills and behaviors which are associated with competencies identified in most company competency models.
 The table below illustrates hows a variety of CoachingOurselves© modules can be used to support the development of classical work competencies: